-You can't possess any fish outside the legal length limits of the waters on which you are traveling or fishing.
-However, you may possess fish outside the legal length limits if all of the following conditions are true:

-- The fish was legally taken from a connected water body or packaged by a licensed fish packer; - · You are traveling back to your lodging or docking and taking the most direct route; and - · You are not fishing while you are in transit.
+You can't possess any fish outside the legal length limits of the waters on which you are traveling or fishing, unless all of the following conditions are true: 1) The fish was legally taken from a connected water body or packaged by a licensed fish packer; 2) You are traveling back to your lodging or docking and taking the most direct route; and 3) You are not fishing while you are in transit.

-What if I've caught fish on waters with size restrictions different from statewide regulations?
+What if I've caught fish on waters with size restrictions different from statewide regulations (e.g. waters with special and experimental regulations)?

-If you are on or fishing in waters with size restrictions that are different from the statewide size restrictions, all of the fish that have size restrictions must be kept so that they can be examined, measured and counted.
+If you are on or fishing in waters with size restrictions that are different from the statewide size restrictions, fish that have size restrictions should not be filleted and must be kept so that they can be examined, measured and counted.
 The fish must have their heads, tails, fins and skin intact and be measurable.
+Fish with size restrictions must not be filleted.